Wallington Hall

 Wallington is a country house and gardens located about 12 mi west of Morpeth, Northumberland, England, near the village of Cambo.
-It has been owned by the National Trust since 1942, after it was donated complete with the estate and farms by Sir Charles Philips Trevelyan, the first donation of its kind.
+It has been owned by the National Trust since 1942, after it was donated complete with the estate and farms by Sir Charles Philips Trevelyan, 3rd Baronet, the first donation of its kind.
 It is a Grade I listed building.
-Much of the wealth of the Trevelyan family derived from the holding of slaves in Grenada.
+Some of the wealth of the Trevelyan family derived from the holding of slaves in Grenada.

 History

 The estate was owned by the Fenwick family from 1475 until Sir John Fenwick, 3rd Baronet had financial problems and opted to sell his properties to the Blacketts in 1688.
 He sold the rump of the family estates and Wallington Hall to Sir William Blackett for £4000 and an annuity of £2000 a year.
 The annuity was to be paid for his lifetime and that of his wife, Mary Fenwick.
-Blackett was happy with the deal as he discovered lead on the land and he became rich.
+Blackett was happy with the deal as he discovered lead on the land and became wealthy.

 The hall house was rebuilt, demolishing the ancient pele tower, although the cellars of the early medieval house remain.
-The house was substantially rebuilt again, in Palladian style, for Sir Walter Blackett by architect Daniel Garret, before passing to the Trevelyan family in 1777.
+The house was substantially rebuilt again, in Palladian style, for Sir Walter Calverley-Blackett, 2nd Baronet by architect Daniel Garret, before passing to the Trevelyan family in 1777.

 After Pauline Jermyn married the naturalist Sir Walter Calverley Trevelyan, they began hosting literary and scientific figures at the Hall.
-As a cultural centre, Wallington visitors included the members of the Pre-Raphaelite Brotherhood.
+As a cultural centre, Wallington visitors included members of the Pre-Raphaelite Brotherhood.

-Sir Charles Philips Trevelyan inherited the property from his father, Sir George Otto Trevelyan, in 1928.
-He was a leading member of Liberal and Labour governments.
+Sir Charles Trevelyan, 3rd Baronet inherited the property from his father, Sir George Trevelyan, 2nd Baronet, in 1928.
+He was a leading member of Liberal and Labour governments in the late 1920s.
 Charles was married to "Molly", Lady Mary Trevelyan.

 Description

-Set in 100 acres (40 ha) of rolling parkland, the estate includes a wooded dene (valley), ornamental lakes, lawns, and a recently refurbished walled garden.
+The house is set in 100 acres (40 ha) of rolling parkland, which includes a wooded dene (valley), ornamental lakes, lawns, and a recently refurbished walled garden.

-Alongside the beautifully furnished interior, attractions inside the house include the desk where Thomas Babington Macaulay, brother-in-law of Sir Charles Trevelyan, wrote his History of England, a large collection of antique dollshouses, and eight murals in the central hall depicting the history of Northumberland, painted by William Bell Scott.
+The ceilings in the dining and drawing rooms are decorated in the rococo style by the Italian artist, Pietro Lafranchini.
+Attractions inside the house include the desk where Thomas Babington Macaulay, brother-in-law of Sir Charles Trevelyan, wrote his History of England, a large collection of antique dollshouses, and eight murals in the central hall depicting the history of Northumberland, painted by William Bell Scott.

 The National Trust also own the estate of which the house is a part; the produce from these farms, as well as others in the region, was sold in a farm shop on site.
 The farm shop closed in 2012.